seandstewart/bardly/pending/romances/pericles/11-player.md

 **BOULT**
 For flesh and blood, sir, white and red, you shall
-see a rose; and she were a rose indeed, if she had but -
+see a rose; and she were a rose indeed, if she had but--

 **LYSIMACHUS**
 What, prithee?